Drakodin/tdov/docs/README.md

 * The volume icon can be clicked to play the message on the screen.
 * The arrows beneath the message box control which part of the overarching message to play.
 * Resources will be available at the end.
+* (Recommended) Use full-screen mode in browsers.
+Due to media queries to support smaller screen devices, desktop versions will uptake the changes and the message bar will be further towards the center of the page.

 ## Known Issues
 Due to the Audio API in browsers being asynchronous, playing the audio consecutively with every message swap is very difficult.